slamb2k/isv-saas-essentials/fast-path.md

 ## Evaluate Azure
 Get informed and make the right platform and partnership decisions for your SaaS business.

-- Evaluate these [Azure service / architecture options](https://docs.microsoft.com/en-us/azure/architecture/browse/) to find the right real world Azure architecture for your service.
+- Evaluate these [Azure service architecture options](https://docs.microsoft.com/en-us/azure/architecture/browse/) to find the right real world Azure architecture for your service.
-- Evaluate what complementary options are available in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/)
+- Evaluate complementary [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/) services to enhance your app
 - Evaluate the [enablement options](https://aka.ms/partnerskillshub) available for our partners
 - Evaluate what [migration options](https://azure.microsoft.com/en-au/free/azure-migrate/) could suit your needs